-'Extremely Threatening' Hurricane Willa Heads For Mexico's Pacific Coast
+'Extremely Threatening' Hurricane Willa, Now Category 5, Heads For Mexico's Coast

-Hurricane Willa, an "extremely dangerous" storm heading to Mexico's Pacific coast, was upgraded to Category 4 by the National Hurricane Center late Sunday.
+Hurricane Willa, an "extremely dangerous" storm heading to Mexico's Pacific coast, was upgraded to Category 5 by the National Hurricane Center on Monday.

-The storm, with maximum sustained winds of 155 mph, is about 175 miles away from Cabo Corrientes, a municipality in southwest Mexico.
-It is moving north-northwest at 7 mph, according to the NHC's latest advisory.
+The storm, with maximum sustained winds of 160 mph, is about 135 miles away from Cabo Corrientes, a municipality in southwest Mexico.
+It is moving north at 7 mph, according to the NHC's latest advisory.

-NHC forecasters expect additional strengthening and say Willa could become a Category 5 sometime Monday morning.
-The storm is expected to move over or very near Islas Marias on Tuesday and make landfall along the southwestern coast of mainland Mexico.
+NHC forecasters say the storm is expected to move over or very near Islas Marias on Tuesday and make landfall along the southwestern coast of mainland Mexico.

-Just over nine thousand people live in Islas Marias, a chain of nine small islands.
+Just over 9,000 people live in Islas Marias, a chain of nine small islands.
 Around 1,000 of them are residents; thousands more are prisoners in a penitentiary.

 #Willa, now a major hurricane in the eastern Pacific could lead to more heavy rain across Texas by the middle of this week.
 The associated moisture will then interact with a stationary front and possibly spawn a nor'easter off/near the Mid-Atlantic coast by next weekend. pic.twitter.com/wo60SANlB5— NWS WPC (@NWSWPC) October 21, 2018